populationgenomics/analysis-runner/disk_usage/README.md

 # Disk usage stats

 [`disk_usage.py`](disk_usage.py) creates an aggregate disk usage report for all buckets of a dataset, by explicitly listing all blobs.
-In contrast to `gsutil du`, we aggregate at a 2-level folder depth or at any `.ht` or `.mt` level.
+In contrast to `gsutil du`, we aggregate at the folder level or the Hail (Matrix)Table level.
 Note that generating this report is somewhat expensive, as particularly for Hail (Matrix)Tables it can result in a large number of [Class B operations](https://cloud.google.com/storage/pricing#process-pricing).

 Example invocation (replace `$DATASET` accordingly):